keroro520/op-coordinator/README.md

 Returns whether the requesting node is allowed to build a block.

 RequestBuildingBlock is called by the sequencer to request a building block.
-According to the high-availability design, the master node is the only node that can request a building block.
-If the master node is not the node that calls this function, the function returns an error.
-In another word, RequestBuildingBlock ensures that only the master node will build new blocks, so that we enforce the data consistency.
+According to the high-availability design, the active sequencer is the only node that can request a building block.
+If the active sequencer is not the node that calls this function, the function returns an error.
+In another word, RequestBuildingBlock ensures that only the active sequencer will build new blocks, so that we enforce the data consistency.

 Note that the `nodeName` parameter should be identical to the node name in the configuration file.